openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   A component that you can use to add recorded videos to your course.

-  For more information, see :ref:`partnercoursestaff:Working with Video Components`.
+  For more information, see :ref:`Working with Video Components`.